Kapil Muni Tiwary: Biography

-Kapil Muni Tiwary was born in Nainijor village in the Bhojpur District of Bihar, India.
+Kapil Muni Tiwary was born in Nainijor village in the Kanyakubja Brahmin family of Bhojpur District of Bihar, India.
 He graduated from the University of Pennsylvania in 1966 with a dissertation on grammar and phonology, Comparative reconstruction of Indo-Iranian sounds: On the basis of 'An Avesta grammar in comparison with Sanskrit, part 1' by A. V. Williams Jackson.

-Tiwary is a scholar of South Asian languages.
+Tiwary was a scholar of South Asian languages.
 He has published on such topics as echo words in Bhojpuri and has argued that echo-word constructions (in which "a word is repeated without its initial consonant, sometimes with a vowel change") can function as a kind of secret language.
 He coined the term "institutionalized weeping" in a study of weeping among Tamil women.

+Tiwary died on 26 April 2021.

 Books

 Tiwary's first book, Panini's description of Sanskrit nominal compounds, was published by Janaki Prakashan, Patna in 1984.
 Another book, Language Deprivation and the socially disadvantaged: with special reference to Bihar, was published by Janaki Prakashan in 1994.
 This book was an outcome of a project of Indian Council of Social Science Research on which he was working in the eighties.